ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Suspension

 Suntour NCX SF17 coil-sprung suspension forks are pretty common on hybrid e-bikes at this price.
-The can be adjusted for preload or locked out all together for road riding.
-These forks are great for light off-road riding and have 63mm of travel – they are just the job for all round riding and commuting.
+They can be adjusted for preloading or locked out together for road riding.
+These forks are great for light off-road riding and have 63mm of travel – they are just the job for all-round riding and commuting.

 Frame and finishing kit

-There is a frame-mounted kickstand and nice comfortable saddle, there’s also ergonomic handlebar grips designed to increase comfort in the wrists.
+There is a frame-mounted kickstand and a nice comfortable saddle, there are also ergonomic handlebar grips designed to increase comfort in the wrists.

 Who is the Decathlon Riverside 540e aimed at?

-As with any hybrid e-bike, the Riverside 540e is going to appeal to a wide range of riders, ranging from commuters through to weekend leisure riders.
-There’s no mistaking the Riverside’s all-terrain credentials and it would be the perfect compromise between an e-MTB and road bike.
-It’s designed with comfort in mind and also has provisions for mudguards and pannier rack so it could even be used for light touring or local bikepacking adventures.
+As with any hybrid e-bike, the Riverside 540e is going to appeal to a wide range of riders, ranging from commuters to weekend leisure riders.
+There’s no mistaking Riverside’s all-terrain credentials and it would be the perfect compromise between an e-MTB and a road bike.
+It’s designed with comfort in mind and also has provisions for mudguards and pannier racks so it could even be used for light touring or local bikepacking adventures.

 Conclusion